Estadio La Fuensanta

-The Estadio La Fuensanta is a multi-use stadium located in Cuenca, Castile-La Mancha, Spain.
+The Estadio La Fuensanta is a multi-use stadium located in Cuenca, Castilla–La Mancha, Spain.

 It is currently used for football matches and is the home stadium of UB Conquense.

 History

 The Fuensata was opened in the 1940s, and UB Conquense began to play home games here since its foundation in 1946.
 With the promotion of Conquense to Segunda B in the 1997-98 season, the stadium didn't meet the needs of the club.